Teri Rippeto was in the restaurant business since 1981, cooking professionally for 35 years.

-Teri and her dad, Tom, opened Potager Restaurant May 28, 1997.
+Teri and her dad, Tom, opened Potager Restaurant in May of 1997.

-Roy Yamaguchi and Mark Vetri, before landing my first executive chef job.
-I spent 10 years in NYC and 2 years in the Shenandoah Valley managing the culinary side of an 800-acre organic farm.
-Everywhere I have gone, I have worked for the farmer - that is what has brought me to Potager.
+Paul's culinary journey has taken him to every coast.
+As a young cook, he worked for the Patina Group in Los Angeles and was a tournant travelling from one Joaquim Splichal restaurant to another.
+Soon after, he was in Philadelphia working with James Beard award winning chefs like Roy Yamaguchi and Marc Vetri, before landing his first executive chef job.
+Paul spent 10 years in NYC where he met his future wife, Eileen, and 2 years in the Shenandoah Valley managing the culinary side of an 800-acre organic farm.
+Everywhere Paul has gone, he has worked with the farmer - that is what has brought him to Potager.

-Paul Warthen - Chef de Cusine
+Paul Warthen - Executive Chef, Owner

 1109 ogden street denver, colorado 80218 p.
-303.832.5788
+303.246.7073

-A good kitchen respects it's sources and chooses ingredients that are sound, seasonal and locally grown.
+A good kitchen respects its sources and chooses ingredients that are sound, seasonal and locally grown.
 Good service at the table respects the kitchen - linking it to the diner, coordinating choices of food, wine and maintaining comfort and relaxation necessary for a enjoyable meal.

-potager is made up of a team of incredibly hardworking folks committed
+Potager is made up of a team of incredibly hardworking folks committed

 None of this would be possible without each and every one of them....past, present and future.